dsolis2/python_programs/roll-dice/README.md

 # python_programs
-Simple program to roll a dice
+Simple program to roll a pair of dice